 The story of the 'Turquoise Dream' wedding rings

-Like the above-told story about the vision quest of Gozaabii-anang that led him to the Star Lodge high up in the sky, these wedding rings, that I made of yellow gold, featuring red gold feathers mounted with a turquoise stone, are also inspired by Simone’s paintings "Sky Dreamers" and "Respect and Love".
+Besides on the above-told story about the vision quest of Gozaabii-anang that led him to the Star Lodge high up in the sky, these wedding rings, constructed of yellow gold and featuring red gold feathers mounted with a turquoise stone, are also inspired by Simone’s paintings "Sky Dreamers" and "Respect and Love."

 Reach For Your Dreams, acrylic by Moses Amik